Wikbake/Biblioteka_system/README.md

 # Biblioteka_system
 This is a system wich will help administrators to controll their books and customers.
-Moreover it will bring opportunity to create their own databases.
+It consists of:
+- GUI (graphical user interface),
+- read/write to a relational database.
 (Still in progress)